 This is also a nice segue into our next delightful treat….

-5. You Might Get Hemorrhoids:
+5. You Might Get Hemorrhoids

-Congratulations, you’re slowing turning inside out!
+Congratulations, you’re slowly turning inside out!
 Weeee!

 Although it may seem like your body is dropping out of your ass, hemorrhoids are actually veins in and around your rectum becoming swollen and can affect up to 50% of pregnant women.
 Lucky!
 Lucky!
 (More about these delightful gems, including pregnancy-safe tips and tricks for dealing with them can be found here.)

 And guess what?
 Drinking plenty of water and increasing your fiber intake helps.
 Who knew?!

-6. You May Be Congested:
+6. You May Be Congested

 Some women suffer from nasal congestion during their pregnancy and it can be a huge drag.
 Estrogen causes the mucous membranes in your nose to swell along with everything else, so it can cause congestion and even nosebleeds.

 So pretty.
-Nothing quite like a pregnant woman walking around looking like she stepped out
+Nothing quite like a pregnant woman walking around looking like she stepped out of a UFC Octagon.

 Oh, I should also mention that this also may cause snoring when you sleep as well.

 “Oh snap, is that a Victoria's Secret model sleeping next to me?” is without question what your partner will be asking themselves on a nightly basis… if they're smart.

-7. You May Have Heartburn:
+7. You May Have Heartburn

 Remember that awesome hormone, progesterone that relaxes your uterus so it doesn’t eject your baby like a 007 car?
 Well, it’s also relaxing a muscle called the lower esophageal sphincter.
 This loosening can cause stomach acid to back up into your esophagus.

 Whether it’s called acid indigestion, acid reflux, or heartburn, it can feel like you’re gargling battery acid and it’s awful.

 Thankfully this throat valve goes back to keeping the fires at bay once you’ve given birth.
 In the meantime, here are some remedies and meds that may help.

-8. You Might Suffer From Leg Cramps:
+8. You Might Suffer From Leg Cramps

-“Arrrgh, son-of-a-bitch leg cramp!” is something you may utter when you’re pregnant.
+“Arrrgh, leg cramp!” is something you may utter when you’re pregnant.
 Most likely it will be when you finally get to sleep after your heartburn subsides and your nose clears.

 * Yet there was a study to see if rats could tell the difference between Japanese and Dutch.
 Spoiler alert: they can but not when spoken backward.
 Thanks, Science, you suck today.

 9. You Might Get Restless Leg Syndrome: